selbitschka/zfs-backup/README.md

   --post-run       [command]     Command or script to be executed after the this script is finished.
   --pre-snapshot   [command]     Command or script to be executed before snapshot is made (i.e. to lock databases).
   --post-snapshot  [command]     Command or script to be executed after snapshot is made.

+  --restore                      Restore a previous made backup.
+Source and destination are switched and the lastest snapshot will be restored.
+  --restore-destroy              WARNING if this option is set option '-F' is used during receive and the existing dataset will be destroyed.

   -v,  --verbose                 Print executed commands and other debugging information.
   --dryrun                       Do check inputs, dataset existence,... but do not create or destroy snapshot or transfer data.